Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: The Proposed Approach

 \subsection{Final objective function}

-In order to make the network have a good initialization parameters, we first use the following loss function for pre-training:
+To initialize parameters of the network better, we first use the following loss function to pre-train the model:

 where $\beta$ denotes a weighting factor for super-resolution, $\theta_{R}$ is the parameters of $\mathbf{R}$ network.
-During training stage, the $\mathbf{R}$ and PDC networks are optimized in turns using Eq.(21) and Eq.(22).
+During training stage, the $\mathbf{R}$ and PDC networks are optimized in turns using Eq.(\ref{R}) and Eq.(\ref{PDC}).

-For the full models (including SRS, PDC and ODC) training, our full objective functions can be formulated as:
+For the whole models training, including SRS, PDC and ODC, the objective functions can be formulated as:

 where $\theta_{D}$ denotes the network parameters of PDC and ODC.
-During training phase, the parameters of SRS, PDC and ODC are optimized in turns by minimizing Eq.(23) and Eq.(24).
-Algorithm 1 illustrates training procedure of our proposed SRDA-Net.
+During training phase, the parameters of SRS, PDC and ODC are optimized in turns by minimizing Eq.(\ref{fullObjectiveFunction1}) and Eq.(\ref{fullObjectiveFunction2}).
+The training procedure of our proposed SRDA-Net is illustrated in Algorithm \ref{alg:Framwork}.